Michael O'Connor (rugby): Representative

 O'Connor was a selection for the 1986 Kangaroo Tour and played in all 6 tests on tour, including the pre-tour test against Papua New Guinea in Port Moresby, where he scored 22 points from 2 tries and 7 goals in a 62–12 win.
-He was the leading point scorer on tour for the Kangaroos with 170 from 13 tries and 59 goals from his 14 games played.
+He was the leading scorer on tour for the Kangaroos, with 170 points from 13 tries and 59 goals from his 14 games played.

 O'Connor scored a personal tally of 44 points in the 3-0 Ashes series victory over Great Britain, including 22 in the first test at Old Trafford where he scored 3 tries and kicked 5/9 goals in tricky conditions.
 He then played the final two tests on tour against a hapless French side, scoring 20 points (3 tries, 4 goals) in the 44-2 first test win at Perpignan and 16 points (1 try, 6 goals) in the 52-0 second test win at Carcassonne.